-Activity Evidence that supports this approach Challenge number(s) addressed Increase ELSA provision for PPG eligible children. • ELSA is a non-class based provision offered to support a range of issues such as bereavement, social skills, self-esteem, anger management and anxiety (devised for individuals based on a needs assessment). • Informal ELSA support during lunchtimes. • A buddy stop offers children support during playtimes Teacher referrals to ELSA for emotional well- being have increased by over 40% from pre lockdown figures.
-In September 2021 15% of referrals related to managing change and emotions 31% relating to improving selfesteem and confidence 31% relating to anxiety 23% relating to emotional awareness and social skills This reflects the national picture.
+Activity Evidence that supports this approach Challenge number(s) addressed Increase ELSA provision for PPG eligible children. • ELSA is non-class based.
+Support offered for bereavement, social skills, self-esteem, anger management and anxiety (devised based on a needs assessment). • Lunch-Bunch is available for children to access a calm environment and informal ELSA support during lunchtimes. • A buddy stop offers children support during playtimes Teacher referrals to ELSA for emotional well- being have increased by over 40% from pre lockdown figures.
+In September 2021 • 15% of referrals related to managing change and emotions • 31% relating to improving selfesteem and confidence • 31% relating to anxiety • 23% relating to emotional awareness and social skills This reflects the national picture.
 EEF Social and Emotional Learning pdf(educationendowmentfoundation. org.uk) 1 in 8 children will experience a mental health difficulty growing up.
 This is more prevalent in children from disadvantaged backgrounds (NHS).
 This has a detrimental impact on their educational performance (Schools Week).
 ELSA is non-class based.
 Support offered for bereavement, social skills, self-esteem, anger management and anxiety (devised based on a needs assessment).
-Informal ELSA support is available during lunchtimes.
-Impact Sept 2022 New ELSA appointed 89% improvement Identified from ELSA data Lunch bunch did not prove successful, but Buddy stops have been introduced to support all children during playtimes.
+Lunch-Bunch is available for children to access a calm environment and informal ELSA support during lunchtimes.
+2